First impression of the DigitalOcean App Platform

 After pushing quite a few changes over the weekend in relatively rapid succession, the build service picked up the changes on GitHub nearly instantly.
 I had one build get stuck and simply timed out, but because I had another build pending after it I don't know how it would have handled - maybe it would retry?

-I also saw some standard common sense with their build pipeline; it switches out deployments seamlessly.
+I also saw some standard common sense with their build pipeline; it switches out deployments seamlessly after being built.
 This is great for longer builds, and of course failed deployments.
 Great to see!

 DigitalOcean's App Platform is quite a fabulous little service that makes it easy to deploy code without having to manage a virtual machine.